ibm-cloud-docs/pattern-db2-sap-vpc/resiliency-design.md

     * Active-passive failover and failback of resources from one cluster node to the other if the active host fails.

-Failure detection and automation of the recovery processing requires a cluster manager such as [Pacemaker](https://clusterlabs.org/projects/pacemaker/).
-This monitors the two servers and initiates the failover to the standby server when required.
-There are two Pacemaker clusters.
-One to support the {{site.data.keyword.IBM_notm}} Db2 database cluster and one to support the SAP cluster.
+Failure detection and automation of the recovery processing requires a cluster manager such as [Pacemaker](https://clusterlabs.org/projects/pacemaker/){:external}.
+Pacemaker monitors the two servers and initiates the failover to the standby server when required.
+There are two Pacemaker clusters, one to support the {{site.data.keyword.IBM_notm}} Db2 database cluster and one to support the SAP cluster.

-The Highly Available SAP with {{site.data.keyword.IBM_notm}} Db2 on {{site.data.keyword.Bluemix_notm}} VPC pattern can be deployed within a single IBM Cloud region.
-It can be deployed with all of the cluster nodes within a single Availability Zone (AZ) as shown in the following diagram:
+The highly available SAP with {{site.data.keyword.IBM_notm}} Db2 on {{site.data.keyword.Bluemix_notm}} VPC pattern can be deployed within a single IBM Cloud region.
+It can be deployed with all of the cluster nodes within a single availability zone (AZ) as shown in the following diagram:

 ![Single AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPC](/images/sap-db2-vpc-HLA-1AZ+sap.drawio.svg "Single AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPCs"){: caption="Single AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPC" caption-side="bottom"}

-For protection against the unlikely failure of an Availability Zone, there is also the option to split the Pacemaker clusters across two separate Availability Zones.
+For protection against the unlikely failure of an availability zone, there is also the option to split the Pacemaker clusters across two separate availability zones.
 This is illustrated in the following diagram:

 ![Dual AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPC](/images/sap-db2-vpc-HLA-2AZ+sap.drawio.svg "Dual AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPCs"){: caption="Dual AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPC" caption-side="bottom"}